Tens of thousands of Las Vegas casino workers vote to authorize strike

 Breaking News Emails

-Tens of thousands of hotel and casino workers have voted to authorize a strike next month at dozens of casinos and resorts if their contracts are not renewed before they expire at the end of May, the Culinary Union announced late Tuesday.
+Tens of thousands of hotel and casino workers have voted to authorize a strike next month at dozens of casinos and resorts if contract agreements aren't reached before they expire at the end of May, the Culinary Union announced late Tuesday.

-Ninety-nine percent of members who voted at two sessions Tuesday favored authorizing a strike, the union said.
+Ninety-nine percent of 25,000 union members who voted at two sessions Tuesday favored authorizing a strike, the union said.

 The vote authorizes the union negotiating committee to call a strike any time after June 1, and does not mean that a city-wide strike will occur.
 But it could give leverage to the unions in negotiations.